Brant: The West Coast Party Goose

 Figure 1.
 Characteristic Comparison Between Brant and Canadian Geese (Bird Aware Solent, 2024)

-The other features of the brant are not quite so unique and actually tend to vary within the species itself.
-You see, there are multiple subspecies within the species “Brant”.
+The other features of the Brant are not quite so unique and actually tend to vary within the species itself.
+You see there are multiple subspecies within the species “Brant”.
 The exact number of subspecies is a hotly debated topic within ornithology circles.
-Many birding associations list only three, but the Canadian government has divided the brant of their country into four breeding populations that are occasionally used interchangeably as subspecies (British Waterfowl Association, 2024;Canadian Wildlife Service, 2018).
-Precis identification of the different subspecies is a bit difficult without genetic analysis, so generally, the brant are ID’ed based on the colouration of their bellies and the fullness of their necklace (Wilson et al., 2024).
-Most tend to stick with three common subspecies when analyzing brant: the black brant, which have the darkest stomach feathers and the most complete necklace, the dark-bellied brant with stomach feathers that are grayer than those of the black brant and a slightly smaller necklace, and finally the light-bellied brant (or pale-bellied) which have a very light stomach and a very small necklace.
+Many birding associations list only three, but the Canadian government has divided the Brant of their country into four distinct breeding populations that are occasionally used interchangeably as subspecies (British Waterfowl Association, 2024;Canadian Wildlife Service, 2018).
+Precise identification of the different subspecies is a bit difficult without genetic analysis, so generally, Brant are ID’ed based on the colouration of their bellies and the fullness of their necklace (Wilson et al., 2024).
+Most tend to stick with three common subspecies when analyzing Brant: the black Brant, which have the darkest stomach feathers and the most complete necklace, the dark-bellied Brant with stomach feathers that are grayer than those of the black Brant and a slightly smaller necklace, and finally the light-bellied Brant (or pale-bellied) which have a very light stomach and a very small necklace.
 Figure 2 contrasts the different subspecies.

 Figure 2.
 Photograph of the Three Commonly Agreed Brant Subspecies.
 Black Brant (left), Dark-bellied (middle), and Light-bellied (right).
 Credit: (Wilson et al., 2024)